disaster-robotics-proalertas/usv_sim_lsa/README.md

 </p>

 ## LAUNCH FILES STRUCTURE

+The main files to configure your simulations are:

+1. XML files located into folder scenes of package usv_sim.
+In those files, you can configure UWSIM to run water simulation and some other world properties (current, waves and wind).
+2. Launch files located into folder launch of package usv_sim.
+In those files, you can configure gazebo to run the simulation.
+3. Xacro files located into folder xacro of package usv_sim.
+In those files, you can define the structure of your robot.
+You can use the available models (diferential boat, rudder boat, airboat and sailboat) as template to build your own model.

 Each launch file was designed to include others files type in a way to customize your simulation.
 Above it is presented 3 tables that describe the relation between each launch file with xacro, xml, collada file (.dae).